Last updated on November 24th, 2020

 This goes without saying but when trolling, always remember that your vessel is much wider and so is the other angler’s vessel.
 Giving each other a generous amount of room is the polite thing to do.
 Do not worry, you will still be close enough to see what he is using.

 Sometimes an area will be spoken for already.
 If this is the case, look to see if he is catching anything or simply ask.
-Often fish can be found in great distances along a shoreline and you can simply move down shore and catch fish.
+Often fish can be found at great distances along a shoreline and you can simply move down the shore and catch fish.